 When people work on a construction site, they should receive specialist training about safety and how to manage risk.
 It is also the employer’s responsibility to ensure the environment they work in meets safety standards.
 This includes things like safety plans, barriers, training, and ensuring protective equipment is available when necessary.
 This is so important in the construction industry as 1 in 5 deaths at work happen in this sector.

 Unfortunately, when you take up a home remodeling job on your own, you need to think about the health and safety risks yourself.
-However, just because you are in charge, it doesn’t make it any less important.
+Hospecially when you need electrical work done and you aren’t qualified, you’d need the help of an electrician Colorado Springs. wever, just because you are in charge, it doesn’t make it any less important.
 Indeed, a glance at the Occupational Safety and Health Administration’s (OSHA) stats can give anyone pause for thought.
 Fortunately, by following the tips below you can put things in place to mitigate these risks when remodeling at home.

 5 home remodeling risks and how to avoid them

 Here we outline 5 safety risks you need to look out for when planning on tackling a remodeling job at home.
 We will also introduce on steps you can take to reduce the risk in each instance:

 Just as falls and slips are the number one cause accident and even death in the construction industry, so they are when it comes to deaths at home.
 With more than 6,000 lives claimed off the job and at home according to the National Safety Council, and countless more accidents, this is a key safety risk you want to know how to avoid.

 The key ways to prevent accidental falls include:

 - Ensure your ladder is secured whenever in use.

 - If you notice any damage to an extendable ladder, you should throw it away/mark it as clearly not for use.